awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 The following are the basic characteristics of an Elastic IP address:
 + To use an Elastic IP address, you first allocate one to your account, and then associate it with your instance or a network interface\.
++ When you associate an Elastic IP address with an instance, it is also associated with the instance's primary network interface\.
+When you associate an Elastic IP address with a network interface that is attached to an instance, it is also associated with the instance\.
 + When you associate an Elastic IP address with an instance or its primary network interface, the instance's public IPv4 address \(if it had one\) is released back into Amazon's pool of public IPv4 addresses\.
 You cannot reuse a public IPv4 address, and you cannot convert a public IPv4 address to an Elastic IP address\.
 For more information, see [Public IPv4 Addresses and External DNS Hostnames](using-instance-addressing.md#concepts-public-addresses)\.
 + You can disassociate an Elastic IP address from a resource, and reassociate it with a different resource\.
 Any open connections to an instance continue to work for a time even after you disassociate its Elastic IP address and reassociate it with another instance\.
 We recommend that you reopen these connections using the reassociated Elastic IP address\.
 + A disassociated Elastic IP address remains allocated to your account until you explicitly release it\.